WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 From the HPC perspective for intensive numerical operations, the cache size is an important feature.
 Many CPU cycles are lost if you need to bring data all the time from the RAM or even worst from the Hard Drive.
 So having large amounts of cache improves the efficiency of HPC codes.

-## Exercise 2
+## Learn to read computer specifications

 One of the central differences between one computer and another are the CPU, the chip or set of chips that control most of the numerical operations.
+When reading the specifications of a computer you need to pay attention to the amount of memory, if the drive is SSD or not, the presence of a dedicated GPU card and a number of factors that could or could not be relevant for the purpose of your computer.
+Have a look at the specifications of the CPU on your machine.

 ### Intel